What is social media?

 - spend more time comparing yourself to others

 Too much time on social media can change how you see yourself.
-You may spend more time comparing yourself to others, and begin to have a negative body image.
+You may spend more time comparing yourself to others,

 Don’t ignore these early signs that social media is becoming a problem.

-If you’re finding it hard to cut down on the time you spend on social media, ask for help.
+other activities you enjoy.
 To cut down on the time you spend on social media, you can also:

-- get more involved in family activities
+- get more involved in activities with family and friends

 - get together with friends or make new friends